How to Automate SSL Certificate Renewals

 I'm not going to replicate the detailed instructions here because they'll quickly go out of date, but here are the current links for each of the aforementioned clients:

-I'll mention from recent personal experience: Ensure your system has a cron daemon installed.
+Ensure your system has a cron daemon installed.
 Some systems, such as Amazon Linux, don't have cron by default, and without it, Certbot's automated renewal jobs will never run!

 Also, make sure to restart your server after automated renewal.
 Certbot handles this in some configurations, but not all.
 Check our article on how to restart your server after certificate renewal for more details.